 Week 1

-Base + cluster architecture
+Basics and cluster architecture

-- kubeadm, upgrades, etcd backup/restore
+- kubeadm, cluster upgrades, etcd backup and restore

-- RBAC, namespaces, contexts
+- RBAC, namespaces, and context switching

 Week 2

-- Deployments, rolling updates, rollbacks
+- Deployment, rolling updates, and rollbacks

 Week 3

-Services + networking
+Services and networking

-- Service types, endpoints, DNS
+- Service types, service endpoints, and DNS

-- Diagnostic connectivity practice
+- Hands-on connectivity diagnosis

 Week 4

-Troubleshooting + simulations
+Troubleshooting and simulations

-- Storage: PV/PVC, StorageClass, dynamic provisioning
+- Storage: PV/PVC, StorageClass, and dynamic volume provisioning

 Practical tips for speed